 FX International Payments

 Reputational risk refers to threats or dangers to the name or standing of a business.2 Such threats can result from the direct actions of the company, its employees or partners or, in international business transactions, cultural or legal differences.
 Examples of a reputational risk event could be the loss of personally identifiable customer information in a cyberattack or a leak of financial information.
-According to a Deloitte research report, recent reputation-damaging events typically fall into two categories: organisations not meeting stakeholder expectations by exhibiting poor internal management, malpractice, or poor product and service delivery; or ineffective management response to a crisis.3
+According to a Deloitte research report, recent reputation-damaging events typically fall into two categories: “organisations not meeting stakeholder expectations – in particular poor internal management, malpractice, poor product and service delivery”; or “ineffective management response to a crisis”.3

 Events in either category can arise from ethics and integrity violations such as fraud, bribery and corruption or security risks (both physical and cyber).
 These can have greater or lesser impact on international business transactions, depending on where a company is doing business and cultural attitudes in those foreign countries towards a particular reputational risk event.
 Privacy issues, for example, are of concern to information technology companies due to the widely different views of privacy held in disparate regions.
 Reputational risks can tarnish a company’s brand and lead to material revenue loss.

 The power of social media amplifies risk because a seemingly minor incident can rapidly become a reputational nightmare.
 In the words of a chief risk officer for a large Australian insurance and financial services firm, quoted in an article on Forbes.com: “There’s been a recognition that with the increasing influence of social media and social media sites, as well as activist sites, issues can escalate very quickly.
 This can threaten your reputation more significantly than in the past.
 As a result there’s more sensitivity to reputation risk in the context of those types of social developments and technology developments over the last five years.”4 The tendency for social media to worsen reputational risks can be exacerbated by the interactions between different countries’ cultures that occur in any international business transaction.